 Yep, This Is Actually How Often You Should Be Showering Right Now . . .

 Basic hygiene principles aside, that's a fair question — although its answer largely depends on a number of factors.
 "Under normal circumstances, showering every day is not necessary," said dermatologist Joshua Zeichner, MD.
-Beyond your environment, celebrity esthetician Renee Rouleau added, "What dirties the body most is oil secreted out through the pores, particularly on the back where shirts rub closest on the body.
+Beyond your environment, celebrity aesthetician Renee Rouleau added, "What dirties the body most is oil secreted out through the pores, particularly on the back where shirts rub closest on the body.
 This creates an occlusiveness that traps in heat and increases oil secretion, which creates an odor.
 Then add in sweat, which adds salt to the body, and the skin can get 'dirty.'"

 "Under normal circumstances, showering every day is not necessary."

-Your specific skin type also plays a role: People with oily skin might need to rinse off more often than drier types, for example, as would those who tend to sweat more naturally.
+Your specific skin type also plays a role: people with oily skin might need to rinse off more often than drier types, for example, as would those who tend to sweat more naturally.
 Still, you don't want to overwash in the same way you might be with your hands, as the combination of warm water and harsh soap can strip the skin of its essential oils.